Conditional Sig-Wasserstein GANs for Time Series Generation: NUMERICAL EXPERIMENTS

-\textbf{Metric on dependency }: We use the absolute error of the auto-correlation estimator by real data and synthetic data as the metric to assess the temporal dependency.
-For $d>1$, we use the $l_1$ norm of the difference between cross correlation matrices.
+\item \textbf{Metric on dependency}: \paragraph{(1) Temporal dependency}We use the absolute error of the auto-correlation estimator by real data and synthetic data as the metric to assess the temporal dependency.
+For each feature dimension $i \in \{1, \cdots, d\}$, we compute the auto-covariance of the $i^{th}$ coordinate of time series data $X$ with lag value $k$ under the real measure and the synthetic measure resp., denoted by $\rho_r^{i}(k)$ and $\rho_{G}^{i}(k)$.
+Then the estimator of the lag-1 auto-correlation of the real/synthetic data is given by $\frac{\rho_{r}^{i}(1)}{\rho_{r}^{i}(0)}$/ $\frac{\rho_{G}^{i}(1)}{\rho_{G}^{i}(0)}$.
+The ACF score is defined to be the absolute difference of lag-1 auto-correlation given as follows:

+Note $\rho_r^{i}(k)$ and $\rho_r^{i}(k)$ can be estimated empirically by Eqn. \eqref{eqn: auto_cov_real} and Eqn. \eqref{eqn: auto_cov_sync} in Appendix \ref{sec numerical implementations} resp, which allows us to compute the ACF score on the dataset.
+In addition, we present the ACF plot, which illustrates the autocorrelation of each coordinate of the time series with different lag values.
+The synthetic data's quality is evaluated by how closely its ACF plot resembles that of the real data, as it indicates the synthetic data's ability to capture long-term temporal dependencies.

+\paragraph{(2) Feature dependency}For $d>1$, we use the $l^1$ norm of the difference between cross correlation matrices.
+Let $\tau^{i, j}_{r}$ and $\tau^{i, j}_{G}$ denote the correlation of the $i^{th}$ and $j^{th}$ feature of time series under real measure and synthetic measure resp.
+The metric on the correlation between the real data and synthetic data is given by $l^{1}$ norm of the difference of two correlation matrices, i.e.